 Download the brochure

-Gemalto is a leader in digital security solutions, delivering products and solutions to more than 12,000 enterprises worldwide.
-We are uniquely placed in the connected ecosystem to enable consumer and industrial OEMs connect with the MNO world.
+Thales is a leader in digital security solutions, delivering products and solutions to more than 12,000 enterprises worldwide.
+We are uniquely placed in the connected ecosystem to enable consumer and industrial OEMs to connect with the MNO world.